mykle1/MMM-AfterShip/README.md

 				<br><b>Possible values:</b> <code>[s1,...,s8]</code>.
 Array of 8 strings defining the names for the statuses in the order mentioned in the
 				       <code>isSorted</code> option above.
 				<br><b>Default value:</b> <code>["Exception",...,"Expired"]</code>.
 English is default.
 Choose your own language descriptions.
-				<br><b>Example:</b> <code> parcelStatusText: ["Fout", "Mislukte bezorging","In bezorging","Afgeleverd",  "Onderweg",
+				<br><b>Example:</b> <code> parcelStatusText: ["Fout", "Mislukte bezorging","In bezorging", "Onderweg",
-                				"Ingevoerd", "Wachtend", "Te oud"],</code> for Dutch Status texts.
+                				"Ingevoerd", "Wachtend", "Afgeleverd", "Te oud"],</code> for Dutch Status texts.
 If you trust the colored status icons to guide you, you can leave all
 								(or some) of these texts empty by defining empty strings (<code>""</code>).
 Just take care to specify an array of total 8 strings!
 								Default are English texts, if you are happy with the English descriptions you may leave this item out of your module-config.